-For 2021, the catastrophic cap for Group A retirees will be $3,500, the catastrophic cap for Group A retirees on Prime will be $3,000.
+For 2021, the catastrophic cap for Group A retirees on Select will be $3,500, the catastrophic cap for Group A retirees on Prime will be $3,000.
 Families using Tricare Young Adult paying the Group B catastrophic cap for their duty status and plan.

 That is a $500 increase in the catastrophic cap from 2020 to 2021 if you are using Tricare Select.
 Now, to be fair, that catastrophic cap hasn’t changed in years – longer than I can remember off the top of my head.
 And this isn’t a huge change.
 But it is a change, and it likely won’t be the last one.
-I wouldn’t be building your forever budget off of a $3,500 yearly catastrophic cap.
+I wouldn’t be building your forever budget off of any specific number.

 How Much Will This Cost Me?